grzegorz-rybak/trade-enrichment-service/README.md

 After a proper solution was gain the tests "appear green".
 This allowed to keep consistency and avoid regression while preparing solution.

-Architecture based on Onion style, as well as adapting DDD approach.
+Solution prepared along with Onion arch. style, as well as adapting DDD approach.
 External services prepared outside core implementation connected only via interfaces. ex.
-TimeStampValidator or ProductService interface.
+GenericValidator which is taken from org.apache.commons.validator is available via adapter: TimeStampValidator.
 The functionality of external libraries were injected.
 Application behaviour may be changed with Qualifier annotation for other services implementations.